FunkyQChicken/PopPurpleTheme/README.md

 Edit the  `meson.build` file and change the project name from `PopPurple` to whatever you'd like.

 ### Notes
-To use the theme I suggest installing [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/) after disabling COSMIC Dock.
+To use the theme install [User Themes X](https://extensions.gnome.org/extension/3019/user-themes-x/) gnome shell extension.
+Configuring it within the extensions app should allow you to select the newly installed theme.

 COSMIC Dock doesn't like being themed and I do not know why this is.
-This can be fixed by just switching to Dash to Dock instead, which is what COSMIC Dock is based on, and additionally it is just kind of better.
+This can be fixed by just switching to [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/) instead, which is what COSMIC Dock is based on, and additionally it is just kind of better.
+Disable COSMIC Dock before installing Dash to Dock.

 Pop's gtk theme usually is built as both a light and dark version.
 This theme is based off of the dark version, and the light version has been stripped out almost entirely. there are still remnants